docker/docs/get-started/part3.md

 This `docker-compose.yml` file tells Docker to do the following:

+- Pull [the image we uploaded in step 2](part2.md) from the registry.
-- Run five instances of [the image we uploaded in step 2](part2.md) as a service called `web`, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.
+- Run five instances of that image as a service called `web`, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.
 - Immediately restart containers if one fails.